Jad490/Video-Graph-AI/README.md

 **Generate scene graphs from videos using AI** 🎥✨

-Upload any video, extract frames, and transform them into interactive scene graphs powered by Google Gemini.
+Upload any video, extract frames, and transform them into interactive scene graphs!
-All processing happens on your machine and through your local backend.
+You can run the app locally or use our website 👉 [https://video-graph-ai.onrender.com](https://video-graph-ai.onrender.com)

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Node](https://img.shields.io/badge/Node.js-Ready-green.svg)